Software Alternatives, Accelerators & Startups

 • Looking for a simple calendar/todo app with calDAV sync

 I use evolution the gnome email client.
 There is also calcurse, which is a ncurses based calendar with "experimental CalDAV support", I havent used it for too long, as I need an email application anyways and it's alright.
-Source: almost 3 years ago
+Source: about 3 years ago

 • Lesser known tools

 Most folks are used to a pretty visual calendar like Google Calendar or calcurse with wizards for creating events, so entering them in a text-file feels archaic/baroque.
 But using remind gives me a LOT more power for creating events that do weird things like having my entries modify their text based on presentation or calculations (e.g. Birthday events that say "Joe turns 31 in 7 days", adjusting the age each year...
-Source: almost 3 years ago
+Source: about 3 years ago

 • What beautiful Linux apps deserve more "marketing attention" for lack of a better term?